PostHog/posthog/.github/pull_request_template.md

 ## Checklist

-- [ ] All querysets/queries filter by Organization, Team, and User (if this PR affects ANY querysets/queries).
+- [ ] All querysets/queries filter by Organization, Project, and User (if this PR affects ANY querysets/queries).
 - [ ] Django backend tests (if this PR affects the backend).
 - [ ] Cypress end-to-end tests (if this PR affects the frontend).